 The Lahaina Banyan tree over 15 major trunks, and reaches over 60 feet in height.
 The dangling vines and labyrinth of branches and dark leaves make this tree quite a spectacle to behold.
 In the evenings, countless birds alight on the limbs and create an orchestra of squawking and singing.
 Though it may not prove the most opportune moment to walk beneath the bows, under such a host of birds, there are certainly many opportunities to enjoy the shelter of the banyan tree.
 As Lahaina hosts many art exhibits, crafts and tradeshows, the banyan offers a natural canopy perfectly designed for such gatherings.
 One of the most consistent of these events is Art in the Park which occurs every second and fourth weekend of the month.
 Here you can peruse a collection of colorful paintings and artistic designs on display under the flourishing tree.
 In the town of “restless sun,” it is nice to take a breather under the majestic, shady bows of the largest tree of its kind in the United States.

 Other trees of the banyan family can be found across the Hawaiian Islands.
-Kauai has beautiful Moreton Bay fig trees, such as the one pictured below.
+Kauai has beautiful Moreton Bay fig trees.
 On the island of Oahu, the banyans have struggled against insects which have damaged the large trees, and many are working to preserve the health of this striking plant.
 The banyan trees in Hawaii are perfect examples of how Hawaiian flora and fauna, language, culture and cuisine, etc. have been derived from the rich mixture from numerous cultures across the world.
 Polynesians, influenced by European, Asian, Indian culture, etc., have made Hawaii one of the most diverse and glorious places to visit.
 For other spectacular landmarks, fun festivals, and exciting events, contact Panda Travel ® and we will be happy to help you arrange your Hawaiian vacation today.